AshanIndrajith/Zaara.lk/README.md

 Login and Registration:

-Zara.lk provides a simple and secure login and registration system for two types of users: admin and customer.
+Zaara.lk provides a simple and secure login and registration system for two types of users: admin and customer.
 Customers can easily create an account by providing their basic information and choose a password.
 Once registered, they can log in to access their profile and make purchases.
 Admins, on the other hand, can create an admin account with a username and password to access the admin dashboard for store management.

 <img src="https://github.com/AshanIndrajith/Zaara.lk/blob/main/login.png">